rfcx/guardian-software/README.md

 You can install apps by 2 ways
 1. Using script in /bin/
-   1. Connect your OrangePi to your PC via usb port
+   1. Your **PATH** should have Android SDK root path or If you have Android Studio installed then your Environment Variables also should have **ANDROID_SDK_ROOT**.
+If there is none of those two then you need to set it yourself.
-   2. Make sure that your PC has **adb** installed
+   2. Connect your OrangePi to your PC via usb port
-   3. Run script **download-apk-install.sh**
+   3. Run script **download-apk-install.sh 0.x.x**
    4. All apps will be installed and start automatically
 2. Using Android Studio
    1. Connect your OrangePi to your PC via usb port